Lets Play: Final Fantasy Wiki

 - Brick Joke: One of the last frames of video in FFVI is a still that says "Color by Technicolor", which references a joke that BH and Scathe made many videos earlier about color in video games.

 - Butt Monkey: Sabin, so much.
-See Drinking Game further down.
+See Drinking Game above.

 - Strago begins as this, but eventually becomes the groups' favorite character.